FREE and Cheap Stuff to Do at Walt Disney World

 - Stroll from the Grand Floridian to the Wedding Pavilion and poke your head in.
 (Unless there’s a wedding in progress, of course!)

 - Visit a Butterfly Garden (a patch of land planted to create a habitat that attracts butterflies) at one of the resorts.
-There are currently two that I know about: at Contemporary Resort, the garden is located on the left side as you walk out the back of the lobby towards the pool and lake; and at Ft.
+There are currently two that we know about: at Contemporary Resort, the garden is located on the left side as you walk out the back of the lobby towards the pool and lake; and at Ft.
 Wilderness, there is a garden outside the Outpost.
 You can call the Gardening Hotline at (407) 938-3900 for more information regarding butterfly gardens.

 - Cost for all of the above ideas: FREE.